clayfreeman/telnet-irc/README.md

 Compiling
 =========

+telnet-irc depends on
+ * A UNIX-based operating system
+ * libevent

 To compile in regular mode, type `make; make install`

 To compile in debug mode, type `make DEBUG=1; make install`